Diethood » Recipes » Dinner Recipes » Beef Recipes » Rosemary Garlic Roast Beef Recipe

 Notes

-• Two important steps to remember for the perfect roast: Use an ovenproof meat thermometer, and let the roast beef rest for 20 minutes before cutting.
+• Two important steps to remember for the perfect roast: Use an ovenproof meat thermometer, and let the roast beef rest for at least 20 minutes before cutting.

 Nutrition